-Respite care programs provide relief to primary caregivers, such as family members, who give care to someone in need.
-Respite care can be regularly-scheduled (for example, once a week) or can be given from time to time, as needed by the caregiver.
+Respite provides a break for caregivers, like family members, who take care of an older person, an adult with a physical disability, or a person with dementia.
+The service can be regularly-scheduled (for example, once a week) or can be given from time to time, as needed by the caregiver.
+Respite is provided in the home of the care recipient or caregiver.

 |Public funding source(s)*||